-ROBERT SIEGEL, host:
+ROBERT SIEGEL, Host:

 Sarah Varney of member station KQED in San Francisco reports.

-David Schardt is a senior nutritionist at the Center for Science in the Public Interest, a consumer advocacy group that tracks food safety issues.
+SARAH VARNEY: David Schardt is a senior nutritionist at the Center for Science in the Public Interest, a consumer advocacy group that tracks food safety issues.
 Schardt reviewed the testing results for NPR.

-Megan Schwarzman, a family physician and associate director of the Center for Green Chemistry at the University of California Berkeley, says children are especially vulnerable.
+VARNEY: Megan Schwarzman, a family physician and associate director of the Center for Green Chemistry at the University of California Berkeley, says children are especially vulnerable.

 VARNEY: The group has sent notices of suspected violations of state law to California's attorney general, Jerry Brown.
 The foundation's president, Jim Wheaton, says that such tests can go a long way toward changing company behavior.

 VARNEY: All of this gives Schardt from the Center for Science in the Public Interest a glimmer of hope.

-Mr. SCHARDT: If you look at the apple juice as if there are some manufacturers who managed to avoid the lead entirely.
+SCHARDT: If you look at the apple juice as if there are some manufacturers who managed to avoid the lead entirely.
 And it would be interesting to find out how they're managing to do that.
 Are they choosing different fruits, fruits from different farmers who have avoided lead contamination of their products?
 Or do their manufacturing processes, are they of such a kind that they avoid adding lead to the food that they're processing?

-For NPR News, I'm Sarah Varney.
+VARNEY: For NPR News, I'm Sarah Varney.

 BLOCK: You're listening to ALL THINGS CONSIDERED from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by an NPR contractor.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.